JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 ### What's the difference between PowerOff and FullPowerOff modes (/System/Mode/) with regards to system clock (RTC) handling? ###

-Due to a bug in our implementation, currently there's no difference in clock behaviour: neither of these modes maintains the clock.
-Once a fix to this issue is released, PowerOff mode properly handles system clock count.
+The difference is to keep the RTC running, but we do not support PowerOff mode yet.

 ### How to flash, i.e. update the software (firmware) on sensor? ###